nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

  <h3>/api/employees</h3>
  <h3>/api/tasks</h3>
-  <p>You may make a "Get," request using these routes, to fetch all the employees, and tasks respectively</p>
+  <p>These routes when sent with a "Get request," will fetch all the employees, and tasks, from their individual lists in the database</p>
  <br/>

  <h3>/api/employees/search</h3>